content hub

 CRM and business tool integrations

-Native integrations with your existing CRM platform (Salesforce, HubSpot, Zendesk, Microsoft Dynamics) can dramatically streamline workflows.
-When your phone system automatically logs calls, updates contact records and syncs with your customer database, your team saves hours of manual data entry while maintaining accurate records.
+Native CRM integration (Salesforce, HubSpot, Zendesk) is one of Google Voice's clearest gaps.
+When your phone system automatically logs calls and syncs with your customer database, your team eliminates manual data entry and keeps records accurate without additional steps.

 Scalability and pricing structure